Data-Advantage/vibestack/example/launchweek-ai/product-requirements-mvp.md

 - **UI Framework**: Tailwind CSS with shadcn/ui components - for rapid, consistent UI development
 - **Payment Processing**: Stripe integration for project credit purchases
 - **Product Management**: Credit-based system with:
+  - Free Tier allowing unlimited PRD creation and exploration
-  - 1 free project credit for new users
+  - 1 free project credit for new users to launch their first product
   - Additional credits available in 3-pack ($50) or 10-pack ($125) bundles
-  - Credits consumed when progressing from PRD to marketing story stage
+  - Credits consumed only when progressing from PRD to marketing story stage

 ### 4.2 Design Philosophy